Two Chicago Cops Just Got Popped for Lying About a Shooting

 Just two months before Medina was shot, The Daily Beast uncovered footage of cops shooting an unarmed 13-year-old in a gas station parking lot.
 The cop who struck him, Noah Ball, has not been charged with a crime.
 The teen survived.

-At Friday’s hearing, lawyers for the officers lept to the defense of their clients, arguing that the officer duo was shooting at the boy, who they say had his gun out already.
+At Friday’s hearing, lawyers for the officers leaped to the defense of their clients, arguing that the officers were shooting at the boy, who they say had his gun out already.

 They also argued that because the surveillance video’s angle was from behind the boy who brandished a gun, and because there was no sound, there was no way to know whether they had been shot at first.